It is important you manage your enrolment to ensure your program (degree) is completed and you graduate when you expect to.

 If you feel that you are interested in a different degree or career, it is possible to change your study area.
 If you are considering changing your degree visit How to change your program for information.

 Some undergraduate programs at USC require you to choose a major and /or minor as part of your degree.
-You can check if your program requires a major or minor on the 'What will I study?' tab on your program webpage.
+You can check if your program requires a major or minor within the Program structure dropdown menu on your program webpage.
 Please note, elective courses are not able to be used to add a non-required major or minor to your degree from 30 November 2019.

 A major in a bachelor degree is 96 units that develop a coherent academic theme.
 A minor in a bachelor degree is 48 units that develop a coherent academic theme.
 You apply for your major/minor by completing the Majors/Minors application form available via the Student forms and document requests page.
 If you would like to remove a major/minor already recorded please note this in the comments box on the registration form.